Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: Introduction

 The response in the Airline on-time performance data was treated as a binary variable {\tt Late Arrival} with $1$ standing for late by $15$ minutes or more \citep{wang2015}.
-Generalized linear models (GLMs) have been widely used for modeling binary response, as well as Poisson, Gamma, and Inverse Gaussian responses \citep{pmcc1989, dobson2018}.
-In order to fit a GLM with $p$ predictors, a typical algorithm searching for the maximum likelihood estimate (MLE) based on the full data of size $N$ requires $O(\zeta_N Np^2)$ time to run, where $\zeta_N$ is the number of iterations required for convergence of the full data MLE algorithm \citep{wang2017}.
+Generalized linear models (GLMs) have been widely used for modeling binary responses, as well as Poisson, Gamma, and Inverse Gaussian responses \citep{pmcc1989, dobson2018}.
+In order to fit a GLM with $p$ predictors, a typical algorithm searching for the maximum likelihood estimate (MLE) based on the full data of size $N$ requires $O(\zeta_N Np^2)$ time to run, where $\zeta_N$ is the number of iterations required for the convergence of the full data MLE algorithm \citep{wang2017}.

 Starting in 2009, substantial efforts have been made on developing both methodologies and algorithms towards big data analysis (see, for example, \cite{wang2015}, for a good survey on relevant statistical methods and computing).
 Divide-and-conquer, also known as divide-and-recombine, split-and-conquer, or split-and-merge, first partitions a big dataset into $K$ blocks, fits the target model block by block, and then aggregates the $K$ fitted models to form a final one \citep{wang2015}.
 A divide-and-conquer algorithm proposed by \cite{lin2011} reaches the time complexity of $O(\zeta_{N/K} N p^2)$, where $\zeta_{N/K}$ is the number of iterations required by a GLM MLE algorithm with $N/K$ data points.
 The accuracy of the estimated parameters based on the divide-and-conquer algorithm relies on the block size $N/K$, which typically depends on the computer memory.
-Therefore, as $N$ goes to infinity, $K$ has to increase accordingly.
+Therefore, as $N$ increases, $K$ has to increase accordingly.
 Typically, its accuracy is not as good as the full data estimate.
+The divide-and-conquer idea has been applied to numerous statistical problems \citep{chen2014,schifano2016,zhao2016,lee2017,battey2018,shi2018,chen2019}.
+For example, \cite{chen2014} made an innovative attempt of majority voting on variable selection based on a divide-and-conquer framework that is similar in spirit to combining confidence distributions in meta-analysis \citep{singh2005,xie2011}. \cite{schifano2016} extended the divide-and-conquer idea for online updating problems motivated from a Bayesian inference perspective.

 Another popular strategy for big data analysis is subsampling.
 For example, leveraging technique has been used to sample a more informative subset of the full data for linear regression problems \citep{ma2014}.
 Inspired by D-optimality in optimal design theory, \cite{wang2017b} proposed an information-based subsampling technique, called IBOSS, for big data linear regression problems.
 Its time complexity is $O(Np)$ while the ordinary least square (OLS) estimate for linear models takes $O(Np^2)$ time complexity.
 Motivated by A-optimality, \cite{wang2017} developed an efficient two-step subsampling algorithm for large sample logistic regression, which is a special case of generalized linear models.
 The time complexity of the A-optimal subsampler is also $O(Np)$.
 Compared with the divide-and-conquer strategy, the subsampling approach requires much less computational cost.
 Nevertheless, its accuracy relies on the subsample size and is typically not as good as the divide-and-conquer estimate.